 The package declaration creates a top-level region to contain declarations intended to be shared among one or more modules, macromodules, interfaces, or programs.
 Items within packages are generally type definitions, tasks, and functions.
-Items within packages are constrained to include only hierarchical references that are contained within the same unit of compilation that contains the package.
-This means that sequences and properties must be fully parameterized within a package or reference items in the same unit of compilation.
+Items within packages cannot have hierarchical references.
 It is also possible to populate packages with parameters, variables and nets.
 This may occasionally be useful for globals that aren't conveniently passed down through the hierarchy.
 Any variables that have initial values defined for them will be initialized in the same way the initialization occurs for variables declared in \$root.